-A performer, painter, poet and author of texts on the theory of performance and contemporary art.
+A performer, painter, poet and art philosopher.
 For many years a member of the international performers’ collective Black Market.

 Warpechowski was born in Płoski in Volhynia in 1938.
 He lives and works in Sandomierz (Poland).